DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 defaultApp.x86_64-linux = self.apps.x86_64-linux.toy_kernel;
 ```

-The `defaultApp` is the application that is run on the local repo when `nix run .` is executed; we make this our bash script.
-Furthermore, we can call this from any x8664 machine running linux by calling `nix run github:DieracDelta/NixKernelTutorial`.
+`nix run .` executes the `defaultApp`; we set this to our bash script.
+Furthermore, we can call this from any linux x8664 box by calling `nix run github:DieracDelta/NixKernelTutorial`.
 The same goes for `defaultPackage`.
-This may be build by running `nix build .` or `nix build github:DieracDelta/NixKernelTutorial`.
+We may build the kernel by running `nix build .` or `nix build github:DieracDelta/NixKernelTutorial`.

 ## Adding a linker script

-We want our kernel to do something actually useful: to print hello world.
-In order to do this, we'll have to make sure our ELF sections get placed in the correct spot to match the memory map of the sifive_u board.
+We want our kernel to do something: print hello world.
+In order to do this, we'll have to make sure our ELF sections get placed in the correct spot to match the memory map of the sifive_u machine.
 We'll also need a stack.
-Our requirements are: OpenSBI expects the `_start` symbol at `0x80200000` on the `sifive_u` machine.
-We know this because when we `nix run` our kernel and look at serial output of qemu with what we have so far, we'll see openSBI printed: `Domain0 Next Address     : 0x0000000080200000 `.
+When we `nix run` our kernel and look at serial output of qemu with what we have so far, we'll see openSBI printed: `Domain0 Next Address     : 0x0000000080200000 `.
+This tells us that OpenSBI expects our start symbol to be `0x80200000` for the sifive_u machine target.

 Here's the example linker script I'm using: